segabl/pd2-sh-complements/README.md

   - Restored original shotgun pellet amount of 12

 *Shotgun pellet amount was changed for "optimization", without touching shotgun balance at all.*
-*Restoring the pellet amount to the original values is a quick fix as opposed to rebalance all shotguns.*
+*Restoring the pellet amount to the original values is a quick fix as opposed to rebalancing all shotguns.*

 - Saw
   - Fixed hardcoded damage increase against Bulldozers